Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 What about regional and inter-regional passenger train services

-Existing regional and inter-regional passenger trains as well any new ones will form the backbone of the national public transport service even though they are likely to be responsible for only 40% of the travel.
+Existing regional and inter-regional passenger trains as well any new ones will form the backbone of the national public transport system even though they are likely to be responsible for only 40% of the travel.

 Examples of inter-regional trains are - the Capital Connection train between Wellington and Palmerston North, the Wairarapa Connection train between Wellington and Masterton and the Te Huia train between Hamilton and Auckland.